mongodb/docs/source/includes/list-table-alert-notification-methods.rst

           Sends the alert to the email address specified in the :guilabel:`Admin Email Address` field in the |onprem|
           :doc:`configuration options </reference/configuration>`.

+   * - .. only:: onprem

+          Global Alerts Summary Email *(global alerts only)*

+     - .. only:: onprem

+          Sends a summary email of all global alerts to the specified email address.